Sjc1000/onEVENT/README.md

 return (0, 'Param1', 'Param2')
 ```

 If the first item is 1 the event returns true, 0 is false.
-You can also return params, which use can use in the 'action' in the events file.
+You can also return params, which can be used in the 'action' in the events file.

 For example, if i return (1, 'This is a test!')
 and in the action i use {0}, {0} will get replaced with This is a test!